JaxHodg/litebot-go/README.md

 # litebot

-Lite-bot is a simple and customizable bot for server moderation with features like kick, ban, purge, and blocking words.
+Lite-bot is a simple and customizable bot for server moderation with features like marking a message as spoilers and blocking terms.
 Nearly everything can be disabled or customized so you only have to worry about the features you actually want.
-More features are on the way.
+More features are always the way.

-## TODO

-- Move other's messages
-  -!move #other-channel to move the message in the new channel
-- WWE Intro Music
-  - Users can set a music clip that will play when they join the voice channel
-  - Probably really annoying so limit clip length and/or number of daily plays
-- Queue system
-  - Useful for games like Among us or Animal Crossing where limited lobby size
-- React for role system
-  - Useful for big servers
-- Fix DMs
-  - Not really necessary right now
-  - Can't process DMs because it can't determine what Guild the message is from

 ## Documentation